josefmana/dbs_mriCONN_predict/README.md

 # dbs_mriCONN_predict
-Prediction of outcomes in STN DBS treated PD via various measures of (structural or functional) connectivity in MRI.
+Prediction of outcomes after STN DBS treated PD via measures of functional connectivity in MRI derived from normative connectomes.
+Cooperation of the First Faculty of Medicine, Charles University, Prague and the Harvard Medical School, Boston.